speechbrain/speechbrain/README.md

 Instead of a long and boring README, we prefer to provide you with different resources that can be used to learn how to customize SpeechBrain to adapt it to your needs:

-- General information and Google Colab tutorials can be found on the [website](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/).
+- General information can be found on the [website](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/).
 - Many [tutorials](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/tutorial_basics.html) about the basics of SpeechBrain.
+More of them on different functionalities (e.g SpeechBrain advanced, signal processing ...) are given with the drop down menu of the [website](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/).
-- Details on the SpeechBrain API, how to contribute, and the code are given the [documentation](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/documentation/index.html).
+- Details on the SpeechBrain API, how to contribute, and the code are given in the [documentation](http://www.darnault-parcollet.fr/Parcollet/hiddennoshare/speechbrain.github.io/documentation/index.html).

 # License
 SpeechBrain is released under the Apache License, version 2.0.
 The Apache license is a popular BSD-like license.
 SpeechBrain can be redistributed for free, even for commercial purposes, although you can not take off the license headers (and under some circumstances, you may have to distribute a license document).
 Apache is not a viral license like the GPL, which forces you to release your modifications to the source code.
 Also note that this project has no connection to the Apache Foundation, other than that we use the same license terms.